 Food Grade Silicone

-It is100% non-toxic and shaped into all kinds of interesting and cute designs such as circles, rainbows, leaves, and even food items such as fruits and vegetables.
-The teethers are easy to hold, come in bright colors, and are entertaining to the baby.
+Are silicone teethers safe for a baby?
+Food grade silicone teethers are 100% non-toxic and shaped into all kinds of interesting and cute designs such as circles, rainbows, leaves, and even food items such as fruits and vegetables.
+The silicone teethers are easy to hold, come in bright colors, and are entertaining to the baby.

 Food grade silicone contains no BPA, lead, cadmium, phthalates, PVC, latex, and is resistant to bacteria, fungus, and mold.
 These teethers are also generally easy to clean by using a mild soap and warm water or putting it into the top area of a dishwasher.